LIFE COACHING FREQUENTLY ASKED QUESTIONSS

 I’m not sure if I need career, business, leadership or personal coaching.

-The truth is you don’t really need to choose but you can find out more about what we’d address in each of these programs by following these links: career coaching, business coaching, leadership coaching or personal coaching.
+The truth is you don’t really need to choose but you can find out more about what we’d address in each of these programs by following these links: career coaching, business coaching, leadership coaching or life coaching.
 I take a holistic approach and believe that it’s important that we spend a bit of time looking at the whole of your life.
 Having said that, the coaching sessions are your time so I encourage you to direct the content.
 You’ll complete some questionnaires when you make your booking to let me know what you’d like to achieve.

 I think I want to leave my current role and start my own business.
 Can you help me with that?